Travel FAQs

 Travel Cost Questions

-It depends on the purpose of the trip and if it directly benefits the research objective of the project.
-If the student is not supported by the project or is not providing a service to the project, it will be difficult to substantiate how his trip directly benefits the project.
+It depends.
+The travel must directly benefit the research objectives of the project.
+If the student is not supported by or providing a service to the project, it may not be allowable.

 How allowable and allocable travel for an external party (regardless of whether their salary is paid or not paid on the project) is purchased and paid for is at the discretion of the CU department and project needs.
 Travel costs for an external party can be paid for directly by CU or paid for by the external party and reimbursed through PSC or a subaward, dependent on subaward or vendor determination, and as it works best for the project and the CU department.
 In all cases, travel must be allowable and allocable and follow relevant travel policies and regulations.

-Note: Remote employees continue to be subject to HR’s guidance that eligible travel for meetings and events is reimbursed no more than 1-2 times/year.
+• Remote employees: Do not deduct commute miles, as their normal commute is zero.
+Note: Remote employees continue to be subject to HR’s Work Modalities & Schedule guidance that eligible travel for meetings and events is reimbursed no more than 1-2 times/year.

-Project personnel who are not independent contractors may have travel paid for by the university following non-employee travel processes.
-See:
+Project personnel who are not independent contractors may have travel paid for by the university following non-employee travel processes ().

 International Travel Questions